 Performance skills are not learned overnight.
 The confidence and composure of a Year 12 performer is often the culmination of many years of quiet practice and many opportunities to control the nerves associated with performing.
 Each year, Macarthur provides students with the opportunity to develop their performance skills in a safe environment by conducting a programme of concerts and performances.
-These include the Annual Concert, the HSC Recital and the Transition to Year 4 Christmas Concert.
+These include Junior and Senior School Musicals, The Festival of Arts and Annual Band, String and Choral Recitals.

 Ensembles

-Engaging with an ensemble is also an important part of the performance programme.
-Across the school various choirs, bands, the Orchestra and ensembles provide the opportunity for students to learn techniques in working together.
-There is also a Year 5 to Year 8 Preparatory Band and Preparatory Orchestra.
-Opportunities are also provided for students to perform with professional musicians, and in recent years these concerts have included performances by Paulini and James Morrison.
+Engaging with an ensemble is also an important part of the Performance Programme.
+Across the School various ensembles provide the opportunity for students to learn techniques in working together.
+Opportunities are also provided for students to participate in workshops and perform with professional musicians.

 Ensembles currently operating at Macarthur include: